beardedeagle/mnesiac/README.md

 ### Clustering

-If you are using `libcluster` or another clustering library just ensure that clustering library starts earlier than `mnesiac`.
+If you are using `libcluster` or another clustering library, ensure that the clustering library starts before `mnesiac`.
 That's all, you don't need to do anything else.

-If you are not using `libcluster` or similar clustering library then:
+If you are not using `libcluster` or similar clustering libraries then:

-- When a node joins to an erlang/elixir cluster, run the `Mnesiac.init_mnesia()` function on the *new node*.
-This will initialize and copy table contents from the other online nodes.
+- When a node joins to an erlang/elixir cluster, run the `Mnesiac.init_mnesia/1` function on the **_new node_**.
+This will initialize and copy the store contents from the other online nodes in the Mnesia cluster.

 ## Development

 Ensure you have the proper language versions installed.
-To do this, an `asdf` tools file is provided.
+To do this, an `asdf` tools file has been provided.
 Run the following:

 ```shell
 git clone https://github.com/beardedeagle/mnesiac.git